 - further information

-Sport England has created a How can we help? section on their website to support the sports sector during the current pandemic.
-They offer support, guidance and business advice to help organisations stay connected, support the community and maintain facilities.
-They also have advice on facilitating online activity sessions.
+Sport England has created a Return to play section on their website to help organisations plan for reopening as and when restrisctions ease.
+They also have a How can we help? section which offers support, guidance and business advice to help organisations stay connected, support the community and maintain facilities.

 We have released safeguarding guidance for sports clubs and organisations taking part in remote coaching with their members.